 How You Can Apply Meetup Lead Generation to Your Local Lead Generation Strategy

 In his piece for Become A Blogger, Leslie Samuel outlines a clear strategy that new Meetup hosts can use to throw effective events.

 Here’s a summary of those steps:

 To begin with, it’s important that you get a good lay of the land.
 Sign up to Meetup and take a look at the standout events in your niche or industry.

-Be sure to take note of any standout events, as well as any glaring gaps that you might be able to fill with your own Meetup.
+Be sure to take note of any standout events and any glaring gaps that you might be able to fill with your Meetup.

 2. Join groups and attend events

 Now that you’ve got a better idea of what’s out there be sure and join some groups and attend events.
 This will give you a better impression of what’s currently out there, and of how it all works.